Märvel (band): An established sound for a new label (2014-present)

-Musical Style and Influence
+Musical style and influences

 The band takes much of its influence from hard rock, heavy metal, and flamboyant glam rock.
 Bands such as Thin Lizzy, T-Rex, W.A.S.P., Mötley Crüe, and RATT can be picked out of Märvels musical style, with swinging vocals and fast guitars.
 Other Scandinavian acts before them, such as the Hellacopters, Turbonegro, and Gluecifer are also frequently cited as influences on their performances.
 However, the most evident influence on the band are KISS.

 The King described their style as "High Energy Rock" in a 2013 interview with Motor.de.
 "It (High Energy Rock) is a very powerful form of communication and in Sweden it's forbidden to play it when you're older than 30."
 When asked about particularly influential bands on their sound, he responded "We're music addicts and we mix everything we can together.
 We're not interested in what's popular or not.
 We're plain and simple: In-your-face Rock n' Roll Evangelists!"

 Outside of their performances, Märvel don't live the lifestyles present in some of their lyrics.
 In a 2016 interview with Raw Ramp, they described themselves as "...not rowdy party dudes.
 We are more into the music than the err…. [life style] … we let the other bands do the partying."